-With a little practice, however, you will be able to determine the quality and special features of your preferred or first-time coffee in a very short time and will be able to choose from the now wide range of (specialty) coffees yours Taste and their ideas come closest.
+With a little practice, however, you will be able to determine the quality and special features of your preferred or first-time coffee in a short time.
+You will be able to choose from the now wide range of (specialty) coffees yours Taste, and their ideas come closest.

 What is a coffee tasting?

 Like wine, tea and many other food products, coffee is tasted professionally.
 These tastings (called coffee cuppings) are part of the overall assessment of a coffee.
 They are usually not carried out by the producers themselves, but by exporters (private or cooperative associations), by state institutions (e.g. for quality control and/or export approval), from importers (who decide based on the tasting results which coffee they buy for the open market or a specific customer), from so-called agents (who usually convey coffee to particular customers, large roasters) and find coffee according to the profiles of their customers and finally from the roasters, who, unless they buy directly in the growing country, Request samples of certain coffees from their importers to see if they match your tastes.
 Raw coffee is always evaluated, of which about 100 g are roasted in special sample roasters for about 6–8 minutes for tasting.

 A tasting aims to evaluate the quality of a coffee using a sample.
 The tasting procedure and the evaluation criteria for the unroasted coffee are largely standardized worldwide, which does not mean that there are

 many small differences, especially with the so-called cup tasting, i.e. the assessment of the roasted coffee.

 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!